mmisono/vatic/README.md

 virtualenv essentially isolates your install to a single directory so it does not conflict with other shared resources on your system.
-The only thing you have to remember is to run the following command from the vatic directory everytime you wish to lauch the application locally:
+The only thing you have to remember is to run the following command from the vatic directory every time you wish to launch the application locally:

     $ source ../.env/bin/activate

 Also, you must install OpenCV python bindings for this to work.
 You can find instructions on how to do this online.
-Inorder to install these bindings in your virtualenv you must run the following commands:
+In order to install these bindings in your virtualenv you must run the following commands:

     $ cd /usr/lib/python2.7/dist-packages/